The most frequent reason people compare Vitamix models is to decide which Vitamix to buy.

 Whether you go with new or reconditioned, you should still pick the model you want.
 Even the newest Vitamix models are available reconditioned.
 So again, not really a key decision when comparing Vitamix blenders.

 Vitamix Comparison Tool

 Still confused about which Vitamix model is best for you?
 Let’s look at the categorization of Vitamix blenders to help you see the bigger picture.

-So, two product lines, five series, and 15 non-commercial models.
+So, three product lines – Legacy, Smart System, and Explorian – and 15 models.
 If you have ever seen other names for Vitamix blenders that aren’t listed on the chart above, those models were either discontinued or renamed for a specific reason.